Charity PR success for story of the Sick Kids Friends Foundation

 In total, our work to promote Great Strides reached a possible audience of nearly 450,000 and, as a result of our step-by-step, rollout approach, featured in publications all across Scotland, resulting in a huge growth in the number of families who got involved and, finally and most essentially, securing a fundraised total of £13,000 for children in hospital.

-This is just one of an extensive number of stories run by Holyrood Partnership on behalf of the Sick Kids Friends Foundation.
+This is just one of an extensive number of stories run by Holyrood PR on behalf of the Sick Kids Friends Foundation.
 Our Edinburgh PR agency’s award-winning style ensures that every piece of news reaches its fullest potential.

 FIND OUT HOW YOUR BUSINESS COULD STRIDE INTO THE MEDIA